nickoneill/thatthinginswift/content/documentation-and-quick-help.md

 date: "2014-08-13"
 description: "Inline usage docs come to Swift"
 ---
+> You may also want to check out the [Swift Documentation](http://nshipster.com/swift-documentation/) post from NSHipster.

 Beta 5 brought us some notable improvements in optionals and ranges but also the beginning of Quick Help in Swift.
-I didn't realize that Quick Help was a "hidden" feature of Xcode until I mentioned it at the [SF Swift Meetup](www.meetup.com/San-Francisco-SWIFT-developers/) last week and realized some were unfamiliar.
+I didn't realize that Quick Help was a "hidden" feature of Xcode until I mentioned it at the [SF Swift Meetup](http://www.meetup.com/San-Francisco-SWIFT-developers/) last week and realized some were unfamiliar.
 As luck would have it, we're now able to discuss how to document Swift in a similar way as our Objective-C.

 First, a quick introduction to Quick Help in Xcode 5 or 6.
 Find a UIKit class or method in your code and hold your `option` key down while hovering over it.
 You should see a question mark cursor like this: